2001 Dodge/Save Mart 350

 The 2001 Dodge/Save Mart 350 was the 16th stock car race of the 2001 NASCAR Winston Cup Series and the 13th iteration of the event.
 The race was held on Sunday, June 24, 2001, in Sonoma, California, at the club layout in Sears Point Raceway, a 2 mi permanent road course layout.
 The race took the scheduled 112 laps to complete.
 In the final stages of the race, Tony Stewart, driving for Joe Gibbs Racing, would take an advantage of an angry Robby Gordon, who was focused on lapping Kevin Harvick, and slip by to win his 11th career NASCAR Winston Cup Series win and his second of the season.
 Robby Gordon, who was driving for Ultra Motorsports, would earn a second-place finish.
 To fill out the podium, Jeff Gordon, driving for Hendrick Motorsports, would finish third.

 Background

-The layout of Infineon Raceway used by NASCAR at the time.
+The layout of Sears Point Raceway used by NASCAR at the time.

-Infineon Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International.
+Sears Point Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International Raceway.
 The standard road course at Infineon Raceway is a 12-turn course that is 2.52 mi long; the track was modified in 1998, adding the Chute, which bypassed turns 5 and 6, shortening the course to 1.95 mi.
 The Chute was only used for NASCAR events such as this race, and was criticized by many drivers, who preferred the full layout.
 In 2001, it was replaced with a 70-degree turn, 4A, bringing the track to its current dimensions of 1.99 mi.